-Revenue estimates are developed after the release of the local transfer estimate in October and the proposed state budget in December.
+the local transfer estimate in October and the proposed state budget in December.
 In January and February, AUGUST the revenues are revised.
 Superintendent's Funding Request is presented to the School Board in January.
 Community The request reflects the full Engagement needs of the School Division.
 Budget Community Survey and proposed expenditures Adoption Advisory Group be higher may Board of Supervisors Set Roundtable estimated revenues for this Transfer Amount Budget Advisory reason.
-The School Board > Revenues Finalized Committee makes amendments to the Budget Balanced School Board Meetings Superintendent's Funding Request after a series of work sessions in Planning Budaet preparation for the adoption Development of the request to the Board Budget Guidelines of Supervisors. > 5-Year Financial Superintendent's Funding Request Forecast From February to April, Work Sessions & Public > Enrollment Projections the Board of Supervisors Hearing Staffing Allocations finalizes the budget School Board's School & Department HIBINITON Albemarle County and sets the Funding Request Submissions final school transfer amount.
+The School Board > Revenues Finalized Committee makes amendments to the Budget Balanced School Board Meetings Superintendent's Funding Request after a series of work sessions in Budaet Planning preparation for the adoption Development of the request to the Board Budget Guidelines of Supervisors. > 5-Year Financial Superintendent's Funding Request Forecast From February to April, Work Sessions & Public > Enrollment Projections the Board of Supervisors Hearing > Staffing Allocations finalizes the budget School Board's School & Department HIBINITON Albemarle County and sets the Funding Request Submissions final school transfer amount.
 New Proposals TAMINAL A balanced budget is then adopted by the School Board.